 “Do not say, ‘I will repay evil’; wait for the LORD, and he will deliver you.”

-“Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, ‘Vengeance is mine, I will repay, says the Lord.'”
+“Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, ‘Vengeance is mind, I will repay, says the Lord.'”

 “I will take vengeance on my adversaries and will repay those who hate me.”

 “… For he avenges the blood of his children and takes vengeance on his adversaries.”

 Our sense of right-ness and justice should never lead us to _revenge_ on people who do us or our loved ones ill.

-This is the God who will return as King, the rider on the white horse (Rev 19), treading the winepress of His own fury.
+This is the God who will return as King, the Rider on the White Horse, treading the winepress of His own fury (Revelation 19).